On this page

 2. Go to Trust Relationships for the role and add Amplitude's account to the trust relationship policy to allow Amplitude to assume the role using the following example.

-• external_id : unique identifiers used when Amplitude assumes the role.
+• external_id: unique identifier used when Amplitude assumes the role.
 You can generate it with help from third party tools.
-Example external id can be vzup2dfp-5gj9-8gxh-5294-sd9wsncks7dc.
+An example external ID is vzup2dfp-5gj9-8gxh-5294-sd9wsncks7dc.

 {